theos/orion/Guides/Getting Started.md

 Orion is currently in beta, so you need to take a few additional steps to use it once Theos is installed:

-1. Add Theos repo (https://repo.theos.dev/) to your jailbroken device's package manager, and install the Orion package (pick iOS 12-13 or iOS 14 depending on your version).
+1. Add the Theos repo (https://repo.theos.dev/) to your jailbroken device's package manager, and install the Orion package (pick iOS 12-13 or iOS 14 depending on your version).
 2. Inside your Theos installation directory (`$THEOS`), switch to the `orion` branch by running `git fetch && git checkout orion && git submodule update --init`.

 ## Initializing an Orion Tweak